Haroon-64/VS-Code/resume.md

 * Worked on data handling, query optimization, and ORM-based database interactions using PostgreSQL and SQLAlchemy.
 * Assisted in database schema design and setup.
 * Designed microservices with asynchronous task processing using Celery,Redis and Amazon SQS.
-* Migrated an existing Python application to use uv for dependency management and execution.
+* Migrated an existing Python application to use uv for dependency management.

 ---

 ### Machine Learning Intern

 **InternzValley**
-February 2024 – April 2024
+February 2024 - April 2024

 * Built and evaluated ML models using Scikit-learn, NumPy, and Pandas.
 * Improved heart disease classification accuracy from 80% to 85% with measurable gains in precision and recall.